 Plain-English summary

-Florida Attorney General Ashley Moody concluded that Florida's Government in the Sunshine Law applies to university and state college presidential search committees, and that the practice of using a search firm to anonymously survey committee members and rank candidates outside of a public meeting is unlawful.
-The opinion was issued in response to a request from the General Counsel of the Board of Governors regarding planned changes to the search-and-selection process.
+Florida Attorney General Ashley Moody concluded that Florida's Government in the Sunshine Law applies to university and state college presidential search committees, and that using a search firm to anonymously survey committee members and rank candidates outside a public meeting violates the Sunshine Law.

 What this means for you